 - Share risk with those organisations better able to mitigate that risk.

-- Not an expectation that investors take on all financial risk of program failure – a transfer of financial risk to the Government may take the form of a standing charge or capital guarantee.
+- Not an expectation that investors take on all financial risk of program failure – a transfer of financial risk to government may take the form of a standing charge or capital guarantee.